AppliedMechanics/AMfe/README.md

     python setup.py build_sphinx

-The documentation will be built in the folder `docs/`
+The documentation will be built in the folder `docs/` available as html in `build`.

 3. Fortran-Routines
 -------------------